 CIP is designed to focus small teams of the right people on a problem or an opportunity that we need to address anyway.
 CIP provides proven methods and tools that aid in getting the team and the whole institution to real and lasting solutions that ulitmately save time and effort while improving service to students and stakeholders.

 Institutions use different oversight methods to monitor teams’ progress.
-At Richland, the Quality Council is comprised of representation for all major areas.
-One of the Quality Council's charges is to lead and coordinate the CIP process.
-The Quality Council reports to the Institutional Effectiveness Group, also comprised of stakeholders from all major areas.
+At Richland, the Institutional Effectiveness Group is comprised of representation for all major divisions and departments.
+One of the IEG’s charges is to lead and coordinate the CIP process.

-Team formation is done formally by the Quality Council and the Institutional Effectiveness Group each fall.
-However, divisions also use CIP when working on processes and challenges.
-No “magic number" of teams exists; the decision is based on the recommendations of the Quality Council and the Institutional Effectiveness Group.
+Team formation is done formally by the Institutional Effectiveness group each fall.
+Teams are generally created to work on a component of an AQIP Action Project.
+However, divisions and service areas also use CIP when working on processes and challenges.
+No “magic number of teams exists; the decision is based on the recommendations of the Institutional Effectiveness Group.

 The most common problems teams have are examining too large a process at one time and trying to address a problem that is not clearly defined.
-The Quality Council and Institutional Effectiveness Group help by narrowing the project before identifying the team leader, sponsor, and members.
-In addition, regular reports to the Quality Council also help guide the teams so that they can complete their work in a reasonable but aggressive time frame.
+The Institutional Effectiveness Group helps by narrowing the project before identifying the team leader, sponsor, and members.
+In addition, regular reports to the IEG also help guide the teams so that they can complete their work in a reasonable but aggressive time frame.
 Teams need to use the quality tools as they are making decisions and consult resources in the institution in creating their recommendations.